 Dubai is pretty hot all year round.
 The best time to travel is said to be between November and March for the cooler season, though this is also peak tourist season.
 That said, the city helps its residents to feel acclimatised with ACs ever-present – even in some of the souks!
 You’ll also be pleased to know that the chance of a fun day being ‘rained out’ is little to none.

 One of the best ways to get around is with the Dubai Metro.
 It is easy on the wallet and an easy means to get to places.
 You’ll get a fare card or day pass, or pay per ride from AED 2.
 It’s the cheapest option to use when you arrive at the airport, getting you to the city in about 40 minutes.
 Taxis and buses are other inexpensive options if you prefer.
+You can also check out the hotels near dubai airport here to relax.

 Now that we’ve got the admin out of the way, let’s discuss the things to consider when booking accommodation.